Event confidence

 Inspired by Gorman (GPS World, May 2026), a second detection channel uses cross-channel NBRCS variance - the standard deviation of NBRCS readings across the five DDM channels within each observation.
 When a jammer is active, channels disagree significantly, elevating this variance independently of the mean signal level.

-Events where both channels fire simultaneously are flagged as dual-signal — the highest confidence detection tier with 3.6x lift over baseline.
+Events where both channels fire simultaneously are flagged as dual-signal - the highest confidence detection tier.

 Jammer localisation